phoenixframework/dns_cluster/README.md

 ```sh
 #!/bin/sh
 export RELEASE_DISTRIBUTION=name
 export RELEASE_NODE="myapp@fully-qualified-host-or-ip"
 ```

-Also, don't forget to set your inter-node cookie or clustering will not work.
-If using Elixir releases, you can also add to `rel/env.sh.eex`:
+By default, nodes from the same release will have the same cookie.
+If you want different applications or releases to connect to each other, then you must set the `RELEASE_COOKIE`, either in your deployment platform or inside `rel/env.sh.eex`:

 ```sh
 #!/bin/sh
 ...
 export RELEASE_COOKIE="my-app-cookie"
 ```